Afrochemist/Job_Portfolio/README.md

 ## Healthcare

-- Breast Cancer Detectioon with Machien Learning
+- Breast Cancer Detection with Machien Learning. # Just noticed a little typo in yout README.
+Nice portfolio, by the way!

 - Diabetes Onset Detection using Grid Search